+VI.
 Commission Complaint Disposition

 The disposition of complaints and the Commission's cumulative workload for the last three (3) years are shown in Table 8.
-Of the 179 cases processed to completion during 2005, all 179 cases were closed following Commission review.
-Of those 179 case closures, approximately four (4) percent (7 of 179 cases) were dismissed based on a finding of "no misconduct" after Commission review.
-More significant, 166 of the 179 cases, or 92 percent, were found to be "appellate in nature" and, therefore, outside the legal jurisdiction of the Commission.
-In three (3) cases, the respondent-judge retired while these cases were pending against that judge.
+Of the 211 cases received during 2007, all of the 211 cases were closed following Commission review.
+Of the 211 case closures, 209 of the 211 cases, or 98 percent, were found to be "appellate in nature" and, therefore, outside the legal jurisdiction of the Commission.

-As noted, three (3) cases resulted in corrective actions being taken against the respondent judges in 2005.
-In those cases, the judges were privately disciplined for conduct that placed them in violation of the Canons of the Colorado Code of Judicial Conduct.
+As noted above, one (1) case resulted in a corrective action being taken against the respondent-judge in 2007.
+In that case, the judge was privately disciplined for conduct that placed the judge in violation of the Canons of the Colorado Code of Judicial Conduct.

-Table 8 Commission Complaint Disposition for Calendar Years 2003, 2004, and 2005 Calendar Year Cases Pending at Beginning of Year Complaints Received During Year TOTAL CASELOAD 2003 0 172 172 2004 1 200 201 2005 1 178 179 Complaints Dismissed Based on a Fine No Misconduct Appellate in Nature 7 7 166 TOTAL COMPLAINTS DISMISSED 170 197 173 Corrective Actions Admonishment, Reprimand, or Censure 0 3 3 Retirement While Case Pending Retirement for Medical Disabilities 0 1 0 0 3 0 TOTAL CORRECTIVE ACTIONS 1 3 6 TOTAL CASES TERMINATED 171 200 179 CASES PENDING AT YEAR END 1 1 0
+Table 8 Commission Complaint Dis Calendar Years 2005, 2006,

+Calendar Year 2005 2006 2007

+Cases Pending at Beginning of Year Complaints Received During Year 1 178 0 179 1 210

+TOTAL CASELOAD 179 179 211

+Complaints Dismissed Based on a Finding of f

+No Misconduct Appellate in Nature 7 166 7 166 0 209

+TOTAL COMPLAINTS DISMISSED 173 173 209

+Corrective Actions

+Admonishment, Reprimand, or Censure 3 2 1

+Retirement While Case Pending 3 2 0

+Retirement for Medical Disabilities 0 1 1

+TOTAL CORRECTIVE ACTIONS 6 2

+TOTAL CASES TERMINATED 179 178 211

+CASES PENDING AT YEAR END 0 1 0

-During 2003, 2004, and 2005, the Commission dismissed a significant number of complaints following initial review because the complaints dealt solely with a complainant's concerns about a judge's rulings, orders, or decisions.
+During 2005, 2006, and 2007, the Commission dismissed a significant number of complaints following initial review because the complaints dealt solely with a complainant's concerns about a judge's rulings, orders, or decisions.
 Under the Colorado Constitution, complaints about legal issues can be reviewed only by an appellate court.
 The Commission does not have jurisdiction over appellate issues.

+VII.
 Cumulative Overview

-As a result of the Commission's work over the past thirtynine (39) years, twenty-four (24) judges have been ordered retired for a disability, and the Commission has issued 166 private letters of admonition, reprimand, or censure against judges.
+As a result of the Commission's work over the past forty-one years, twenty-six judges have been ordered to retire for a disability.
+The Commission has issued 169 private letters of admonition, reprimand, or censure against judges.
 The Colorado Supreme Court has issued one public reprimand against a judge.

-Although not necessarily reflected in the statistics, forty-seven (47) judges have resigned or retired during, or following, Commission investigations.
+Although not necessarily reflected in the statistics, forty-nine judges have resigned or retired during, or following, Commission investigations.
 The Commission emphasizes, however, that many judges resign or retire from the Colorado judicial system each year for reasons completely unrelated to the disciplinary activities of the Commission.

+VIII.
 Sample Cases